farihanjum/farihanjum.github.io/README.md

 # farihanjum.github.io
-Its a repository for portfolio
+Its a cry for help